PedroMDiniz/traceotools/README.md

 Signal Processing Laboratory
 Copyright (C) 2010

+WARNING: This version of TraceoTools is for the current running version of TRACEO.
+If using the legacy (2015) version of TRACEO, runtraceo() won't work.
+Download the appropriate TraceoTools version or upgrade TRACEO via the link above.

 ## Plotting functions

 Includes functions for plotting data from every output file from TRACEO.
 Functions return an instance of a TraceoPlot class object containing figure, axes and plot elements (such as source marker, bottom line and colorbar).
 These objects can then be interacted with as regular Matplotlib objects.
 For example, source marker (and other elements) can be easily turned off with: